My car runs on sunshine, which doesn’t need to pass through the Strait of Hormuz

 A similar phenomenon is at play in the response to Russia’s unprovoked war against Ukraine.
 Russia is receiving support from people around the world, both on the far left and the far right.
 These Putin apologists spread Russian talking points and other propaganda.
 They often paint Ukraine as a mere pawn of an imperialist West dominated by the USA, which according to them is using the war to marginalize Russia and push it aside in the post-cold war order.
 These people will accuse the US of past crimes and other immoral actions in Iraq, Serbia, Syria, Libya, Afghanistan and elsewhere while ignoring torture, rape and killing perpetrated right now by Russia.
 According to them, your right to criticise Russian crimes in Ukraine depends on you first joining their condemnations of past actions of the west.

 Let’s be real: These apologists of the Russian war of aggression are not anti-imperialists, far from it: These people are not guided by a moral compass or by concern for the victims of imperialism but by suspicion and hatred of specific countries.
 They are merely anti-western.
 Russia is an imperialist power of its own that over several centuries grew from the small Muscovite principality to the largest country in the world by intimidation and military conquest and even genocide.
-From the Holodomor genocidal famine in Ukraine in the 1930s to the deportation of Crimean tartars to deportations of Poles and Balts in the 1940, it has used utmost brutality.
-To this day Russia treats its neighbours not as a sovereign countries but as the “near abroad”, a sphere of influence in which governments can make independent decisions only at their own peril.
+From the Holodomor genocidal famine in Ukraine in the 1930s to the deportation of Crimean tatars to deportations of Poles and Balts in the 1940, it has used utmost brutality.
+To this day, Russia treats its neighbours not as a sovereign countries but as the “near abroad”, a sphere of influence in which governments can make independent decisions only at their own peril.
 Should their choices run counter to Moscow’s wishes, anything can happen!

 Any “anti-imperialism” that is blind to Russian or Chinese acts of imperialism is anti-imperialism in name only.
 It must therefore be called anti-imperialism of the fools.
 Anyone who can condemn acts of imperialism only if they are committed by western countries but not if the perpetrator happens to be Russia or China is not really anti-imperialist but merely anti-western.
 Claiming the mantle of “anti-imperialism” for supporters of a post-fascist aggressor such as Vladimir Putin’s Russia is laughable.